jonahschlie/mini-gpt/README.md

    | 64         | 51.663  | 52.727   | 3434.2  |
    | 128        | 52.848  | 56.144   | 5989.9  |

-   From this sweep we observed that:
+   From this sweep I observed that:
 - **Smaller context sizes (32)** are computationally the cheapest (≈1454 seconds) but result in higher validation and test perplexities (~53.5 and ~54.2).
 This shows that while the model trains faster, it struggles more to capture dependencies in the text.
 - **Larger context sizes (128)** allow the model to capture longer-range dependencies, but at a quadratic increase in compute time (≈5980 seconds).
 Surprisingly, performance did not improve — validation perplexity improved a bit (~52.8) but test perplexity rose further (~56.1).
 This suggests that for the Shakespeare dataset, very long context windows may not provide additional useful signal and can even harm generalization due to increased optimization difficulty.
 - **The best trade-off was found at block_size = 64**, which achieved the lowest validation perplexity (~51.7) and the best test perplexity (~52.3), at a moderate training time (~3434 seconds).
 This indicates that a medium context length is most effective for this dataset, balancing both efficiency and performance.